Volunteer

 - Learn about conservation projects around the world to encourage guests to protect wild animals and wild places.

-Length and Time Commitment: Community Engagement volunteers must volunteer for three hours every month, and complete five continuing education units during their six-month commitment.
-After six months Community Engagement volunteers must be invited back to continue in the program.
+Length and Time Commitment: Community Engagement volunteers must volunteer on Zoo Grounds on average four hours every month after the completion of their initial training.
+After completing the year commitment, Community Engagement volunteers must be invited to continue in the program.

 Requirements:

-- Both the volunteer and accompanying adult must attend the training
+- Both the volunteer and accompanying adult must attend training.

 - Passionate about spreading Reid Park Zoo’s conservation message of protecting wild animals and wild places